-Global markets mostly higher ahead of data-heavy week
+Global markets mostly higher ahead of busy week

 On Sunday, the government reported profits at China’s biggest industrial companies declined by a bigger-than-expected 2.1% from a year earlier in the first nine months of 2019.
 Profit at state-owned companies fell 9.6% while it rose 5.4% at private enterprises.

-In Europe, the other 27 EU governments agreed Friday to grant Britain’s request for an extension to its Oct.
-31 deadline to leave the trade bloc.
-But they failed to settle on how long that delay might be.

-British politicians want to know the length of the delay before deciding whether to hold an early election.
-The EU, meanwhile, wants to know what Britain plans to do with the extra time.

 ENERGY: Benchmark U.S. crude lost 26 cents to $56.40 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract added 43 cents on Friday to close at $56.66.
-Brent crude, used to price international oils, shed 23 cents to $61.50 per barrel in London.
-It rose 34 cents the previous session to $61.73.
+Brent crude, used to price international oils, shed 57 cents to $61.40 per barrel in London.